dustywingsmusic/music-analysis-toolkit/dev_docs/architecture.md

 #### Results Display System
 The unified results display implements a sophisticated state management system that provides persistent, cross-tab access to analysis results with comprehensive history tracking.

+> **🎛️ Enhanced Implementation**: See [analysis_results_panel.md](./analysis_results_panel.md) for detailed requirements and implementation guide for the enhanced dismissible companion panel that builds upon this architecture.

 **Core Components**: